tomcritchlow/SEO-MBA/consulting.md

 og: https://seomba.com/images/consulting-og.png
 ---

 SEO is an outcome, but companies treat it like a function.
 This disconnect leads to broken SEO programs that are ineffective, with teams internally that lack trust and buy-in.
-Instead modern SEO requires embedding processes and knowledge in the right place (i.e. directly within product and content teams) supported by metrics and reporting that ties SEO to business value.
+Instead modern SEO requires embedding processes and knowledge in the right place (such as directly within product and content teams) supported by metrics and reporting that ties SEO to business value.

 I’ve been working in SEO for 15+ years and have consulted with 100s of companies large and small.
 My focus now is on helping companies assess and build SEO capabilities.
 This approach rejects the traditional “SEO audit” mentality and takes a deeper root cause analysis to build more effective and sustainable SEO programs.